JustinBis/NodeGoat/README.md

 ## Attack 2
-#### Vulnerability
+#### Vulnerability: XSS
-too much information is leaked on login attempts
+Forms on the site do not sanitize inputs properly to remove html

 #### Files
 /route/session.js